 Shauneen Lambe and Aika Stephenson established Just for Kids Law in 2006.
 Shauneen, a barrister and an attorney, had previously acted for death row defendants in the US, and Aika, a solicitor, had become a lawyer after working with the youth offending team and remand prisoners at Feltham Young Offenders Institution.

-2014 – Let us Learn was created as part of Just for Kids Law working with students with unstable migration status to campaign for their equal access to higher education.
+2014 – The Let us Learn campaign is created to work with students with unstable migration status to campaign for their equal access to higher education.

 2015 – Children’s Rights Alliance for England (CRAE) becomes part of Just for Kids Law to enhance our research, policy and lobbying work, and the Youth Justice Legal Centre (YJLC) is established to provide young people, their families and professionals with legal knowledge and expertise about children’s rights in the criminal justice system.

 2016 – Advocacy Year is launched to extend our advocacy services to a greater number of young people and create the UK’s first graduate scheme in youth advocacy.

 2016 – The case R v Jogee, in which Just for Kids Law intervened, resets the law on Joint Enterprise.

 2017 – Just for Kids Law moves to a new office and starts offering independent legal services, becoming the first UK charity to be awarded with a criminal legal aid contract.

 2018 – Just for Kids Law is awarded Organisation of the Year at the Howard League for Penal Reform Community Awards.